redis/redis-doc/topics/streams-intro.md

 We have just to repeat the same ID twice in the arguments.
 Now that we have some idea, Alice may decide that after 20 hours of not processing messages, Bob will probably not recover in time, and it's time to *claim* such messages and resume the processing in place of Bob.
 To do so, we use the **XCLAIM** command.

 This command is very complex and full of options in its full form, since it is used for replication of consumer groups changes, but we'll use just the arguments that we need normally.
-In this case it is as simple as calling it like that:
+In this case it is as simple as:

 ```
 XCLAIM <key> <group> <consumer> <min-idle-time> <ID-1> <ID-2> ... <ID-N>